 It is observed that Halation usually goes hand in hand with the Bloom effect.
 This film effect is described in detail in a separate article Bloom: what it is and how it works.

-The contribution of Bloom to the combined ‘Halation + Bloom’ effect may vary depending on the optics and film stock used.
+The contribution of Bloom to the combined ‘Halation + Bloom’ effect may vary depending on the optics and a film stock used.
 Sometimes Bloom is even more prominent than Halation.
 Sometimes Bloom is less visible.
-But anyway Bloom almost always comes with Halation (although these effects are of different physical nature).
+But anyway, Bloom almost always comes with Halation (although these effects are of different physical nature).
 In this case, Bloom is often, though not always, tinted with a touch of Halation color.
-As a result, the cumulative effect usually looks like a large composite halo with varying color.
+As a result, the cumulative effect usually looks like a large composite halo.

 Example of Halation on 16 mm film: